andrewproctor/Intro-to-Base-R/chapter1.md

 - Without defining a new variable, calculate the log of (5 squared - 8).

 `@hint`
-You can take the log by using log().
+You can take the log by using log() function.

 `@sample_code`
 ```{r}